eugeniabragina/Coat-color-phenology-analysis/README.md

 2018-1-2

 This readme file describes the data files and code accompanying the above publication.
-For any further queries please contact Scott.mills@mso.umt.edu.

 The following files are included:

-1)  "Mills_data_final_2018.xlsx"
+1)  "Data_final_2018.xlsx"
 This is the data used to build models predicting the probability of winter white for each species across their range.
 It is needed to run the R script.
 Column descriptions are as follows:

 OBJECTID_1 - unique object identifier